usnistgov/iheos-toolkit2/toolkitOnDocker/Windows 10/install/readme.txt

 File Descriptions i.e., The files available to the Docker context cert/from-eu-gss-all-purpose-3129 - Certificate #3129 as issued by the European Gazelle Security Suite (GSS).
 This certificate has the following SubjectAltNames: host.xdstoolkit.test, sut.xdstoolkit.test, latest.xdstoolkit.test, a.xdstoolkit.test, b.xdstoolkit.test, c.xdstoolkit.test.
 The "host" and the "sut" are intended for the systems running on the Docker Host while all others are reserved for Toolkit on Docker.

 buildImage.bat - Batch command file that makes use of the Docker build command and the Docker create command.
+Line separators must be CRLF.

 Dockerfile - Used by Docker build.